Table of Contents

 This article delves into the landscape of cannabis sobriety testing, discussing the science behind cannabis impairment, the development of new tests, their accuracy and reliability, and real-world failures.
 We also explore the legal implications and challenges associated with these tests and conclude with a vision for the future of ensuring road safety.

-The Need for Cannabis Sobriety Tests
+The Need for Cannabis Criminal Reform

 With the growing acceptance of cannabis use, it is imperative to address concerns related to impaired driving.
 Cannabis impairs cognitive and motor skills, affecting a person’s ability to operate a vehicle safely.
 As a result, the need for accurate and reliable cannabis sobriety tests has become increasingly critical.